eflautt/ga-data-science/lessons/lesson-05/readme.md

 <a name="guided-practice"></a>
 ## Guided Practice- Odds and Probability (20 min)
-Walk through guided-practice.ipynb with students
+> Instructor Note: Walk through [starter code](./code/starter-code/starter-code-5.ipynb) with students.

 <a name="wrapup"></a>
 ## Review (5-15 mins)

 - What did we cover today?
 - What are some common data science tools?
 - Why are these tools useful?